j-holub/Node-MPV/migrationguide.md

 ### loopPaylist & clearLoopPlaylist

 The two methods `loopPlaylist()` and `clearLoopPlaylist()` are now one method `loopPlaylist`, which works exactly as the new `loop()` method, described in the paragraph before.

+## Error Handling with the new Error Object

+With Version 2, I introduced an error object, to help you out if something didn't work.
+You can read more about it [here](./readme.md#error-handling) (Just click on the `Error Handling` section in the table of contents).
+Make sure to make use of it, as it is pretty helpful.